RolfKoenders/hue-energy-saver/README.md

 # Hue Energy Saver
 Do you have a light you sometimes forget to switch off?
 This simple utility will turn them off for you!
+At this moment its not configurable after how many minutes the light will be switched off.
+Currently its set to 5 minutes.

 ## Run
 Run the script with node.